samarabbas/temporal-documentation-legacy/tour/start_local_server.md

 categories: [tour]
 ---

-# Start Cadence Server Locally
+# Start Temporal Server Locally

-The exercises in this tour assume that you have a Cadence server running.
+The exercises in this tour assume that you have a Temporal server running.
-Fortunately, the entire Cadence server can be run locally using Docker.
+Fortunately, the entire Temporal server can be run locally using Docker.

 Use the steps below based on your OS.
-Then run the commands from the right side in a terminal to download and start the Cadence server.
+Then run the commands from the right side in a terminal to download and start the Temporal server.

 ## Mac requirements